Prepare for your MBA interviews with mock sessions and personalized communications training. Learn More.

 The most common reason for these extensions comes down to the personalities of the interviewers: Kellogg interviewers are passionate about the program and enjoy sharing their own feelings about the Kellogg MBA.

-With the disruptions brought on by the global pandemic, all 2022-2023 interviews for Kellogg School of Management are being conducted virtually.
+With the disruptions brought on by the global pandemic, the most recent application cycle’s interviews for Kellogg School of Management were conducted virtually.

 In some ways, this makes the logistics of the interview easier.
 No travel is required, and applicants have complete control over their interview environment.